Upscaling community tenure rights in India (Phase II)

 Society for Rural, Urban, and Tribal Initiative (SRUTI)

-The second phase of the proposed project will accentuate the outcomes of Phase 1 by aiming at collaborative interventions with governments, businesses, and civil society organisations to significantly enhance the rate and scale of community rights recognition, thus creating sustainable livelihood opportunities of secured tenure.
-This will not only ensure the expansion of collective tenure security in India but also significantly contribute towards meeting India’s global “commitments/goals” for sustainable development.
+This project will accentuate the outcomes of phase I by promoting collaborative interventions with governments, businesses, and civil society organisations to significantly enhance the rate and scale of community rights recognition in India, thus creating sustainable livelihood opportunities of secured tenure.
+This will not only ensure the expansion of collective tenure security in the country but also significantly contribute towards meeting India’s global “commitments/goals” for sustainable development.

-The realisation of this Act concerning collective tenure will only be achieved if a synergistic approach towards linking multiple actors associated with the process of creating a socially, economically and ecologically equitable ecosystem for tribal/indigenous and other traditional forest-dwelling communities in the country is achieved.
-Phase 2 will aim to be exemplary in global knowledge-sharing specifically demonstrating the need for adopting collective tenure as a tool to achieve sustainability.
+The effective implementation of the Forest Rights Act (FRA) will only be achieved if synergies between multiple actors associated with guaranteeing traditional forest-dwelling communities’ rights in India are formed.
+This phase will thus focus on global knowledge-sharing, demonstrating the need for adopting collective tenure as a tool to achieve sustainability.

 To read a brief overview of India, click here.